12

 sudo reboot

 Once I brought everything back online, I needed to reassess my backup strategy and update my syncoid script.
-Sanoid & Syncoid are tools made by Jim Salter (2.5 Admins podcast host) to manage ZFS snapshots and replications.
+Sanoid & Syncoid are the tools for ZFS snapshot & replication management made by the exalted Jim Salter (the host of one of my favorite podcasts, 2.5 Admins) to manage ZFS snapshots and replications.
 I have only a little clue what I’m doing here, I’m surprised at how I’ve managed to get as far as I have.
 The update was a simple change to the host variable in my script.
 But when testing, I noticed something peculiar and potentially catastrophic in the potential future event of needing to restore from backup.
-My script kept causing my backup pools datasets to roll back in time to a certain snapshot, and then would replicate everything past that snapshot.
-It seems the issue was an incorrect setting in sanoid.conf, and that I was using the flag —delete-target-snapshots in my syncoid command.
-Switching to —no-sync-snap and reviewing and fixing my sanoid.conf snapshot policy seems to have solved the problem.